moothes/SALOD/README.md

 # Update
 ## 2022/05/25
-Fix a bug in evaluation.
+**Fix a bug in evaluation.**
 In the previous versions, we found that images with large salient regions get 0 ave-F scores, and thus we obtain lower ave-F scores than the scores reported in their original paper.
 Now, we fix this bug by adding a round function before evaluating.

 ## 2022/05/15
-**1. New models: F3Net (AAAI 2020), LDF (CVPR 2020), GateNet (ECCV 2020), PFSNet (AAAI 20221), CTDNet (ACM MM 2021).
-More models for SOD and COD tasks are coming soon.**
+1. New models: F3Net (AAAI 2020), LDF (CVPR 2020), GateNet (ECCV 2020), PFSNet (AAAI 20221), CTDNet (ACM MM 2021).
+More models for SOD and COD tasks are coming soon.
-**2. New dataset: training on COD task is available now.**
+2. New dataset: training on COD task is available now.**
-**3. Training strategy update.
+3. Training strategy update.
 We notice that training strategy is very important for achieving SOTA performance.
-A new strategy factory is added to /base/strategy.py.**
+A new strategy factory is added to /base/strategy.py.

 ## Datasets